oenayet/smaac_digit_recognition/README.md

 -------------

 Send a POST request to :
-http://omarsmaacdigitdetector.azurewebsites.net/api/digitimageupload containing only the Multipart encoded image file with image filename containing the digit to be recognized.
+http://omarsmaacdigitdetector.azurewebsites.net/api/digitimageupload containing only the Multipart encoded image file (with image filename) in message body containing the digit to be recognized.

 A flat JSON structure with the following fields will be received: